Massage Envy

 Massage Envy Franchising LLC is an American massage, body care, facial and skin care national franchisor, based in Scottsdale, Arizona.
-The Massage Envy franchise network is the largest provider of therapeutic massages and skin care in the United States, and has nearly 1,000 independently owned and operated franchise locations.
+The Massage Envy franchise network is the largest provider of results-driven massages and skin care in the United States, and has nearly 1,000 independently owned and operated franchise locations.
 Massage Envy was established in 2002 and began franchising in 2003.

 Corporate overview

 Massage Envy is based in Scottsdale, Arizona.
 Its network of franchised locations is the largest provider of therapeutic massages and skin care in the United States.
 The Massage Envy franchise network uses a membership-based business model, Massage Envy franchised locations are collectively the largest American employer of massage therapists and estheticians.
 In addition to massage therapy, facials, skin peels, and microderm infusion, Massage Envy franchises offer stretch therapy and skin care products.

-Todd Schrader is the current chief executive officer of Massage Envy Franchising.
-Beth Stiller previously served as chief executive officer from late 2019 until early 2024.
+Todd Schrader is the chief executive officer (CEO), and succeeded Beth Stiller who was CEO from late 2019 to early 2024.